explosion/thinc/website/docs/usage-training.md

 [`Optimizer`](/docs/api-optimizer) object accepts floats, lists, iterators, and schedule callbacks for most of its parameters.
-When you call [`Optimizer.step_schedules`](/docs/api-optimizer#step_schedules), the optimizer will increase its step count and pass this step count to the schedules.
-For instance, here's how to create an instance of the `Adam` optimizer with a custom learning rate schedule:
+When you call [`Optimizer.step_schedules`](/docs/api-optimizer#step_schedules), the optimizer will increase its step count and pass it to the schedules.
+For instance, this is how one creates an instance of the `Adam` optimizer with a custom learning rate
+schedule:

 ```python
 ### Custom learning rate schedule